development-toolbox/development-toolbox-git-hooks-installer/git-hooks-installer/docs/conventional-commits-readme.md

 # Conventional Commits Guide
+# todo:
+# Fix this to actually have the right conventional commit styling!
+# tofix perhaps scan my commit folder and edit this file to match and be more speciffic and have better examples
+# update this file with comment done: and what you did!!

 This project uses the **Conventional Commits** standard to ensure clarity, consistency, and better automation in version control.
 The goal is to create a structured commit history that improves collaboration and makes the project easier to maintain.